readium/architecture/other/lcp/README.md

 ## Import a protected publication
 An app which imports or opens an EPUB protected by LCP (i.e. containing its license) will follow these steps:

-### 1/ Validate the license structure
+### 1/ Validate the license structure and check its profile identifier

 The app checks that the license is valid (EDRLab provides a JSON schema for LCP licenses in the EDRLab github, lcp-testing-tools).
+It the license is invalid, the user gets a notification like "This Readium LCP license is invalid, the publication cannot be processed".

+The app checks that the profile identifier in the license can be processed.
+If it is not the case, the user gets a notification like "This Readium LCP license has a profile identifier that this app cannot handle, the publication cannot be processed".

 ### 2/ Get the passphrase associated with the license